pnp/provision-assist-m365/Deployment-guide.md

 This ensures that all users who have access to the list can execute this flow through the app.

+**At the time of writing there is a known bug that prevents the selection of your SharePoint site and list UNTIL the flow is edited for the first time, please ensure you follow all the steps below.**

 Follow the steps below to do this.

 1. Navigate to the Power Apps portal as the service account.
 2. Click 'Flows' in the left hand pane and locate the **Check Space Availability** flow.
 3. Click on the flow.
+4. Click 'Edit' in the top menu.
+5. Click 'Save' in the top menu without making any changes.
+6. Click the back arrow.
-4. Click 'Edit' next to 'Run only users'.
+7. Click 'Edit' next to 'Run only users'.
-5. In the pane that appears, select the 'SharePoint' tab.
+8. In the pane that appears, select the 'SharePoint' tab.
-6. Select the Provision Assist site and 'Provisioning Requests' list in the drop downs beneath.
+9. Select the Provision Assist site and 'Provisioning Requests' list in the drop downs beneath.
-7. Set the values in the 'Connections Used' drop downs to use the connection from the owner of the flow.
+10. Set the values in the 'Connections Used' drop downs to use the connection from the owner of the flow.

 ![Run only users screenshot](/Images/RunOnlyUsers.png)